Virginia Creeper Trail

 Option 1: Bike Downhill from Whitetop to Damascus

 You can rent bikes from an outfitter and get shuttled to Whitetop for the 17 mile downhill section of the trail to Damascus (plan about 2 hours for this).
 If you bring your own bikes, you can pay for the shuttle only.
-For this section of the trail, you may not even need to pedal- just coast down.
+For this section of the trail, you may not even need to pedal for much of it- just coast down.
 This is the most popular route and can be crowded on weekends.
+Try to go on a weekday if at all possible.
 Contact Adventure Damascus for bike rental and shuttle information for either section of the Creeper.
-Reserve ahead of time if you can.
-They can fill up on weekends.
+Reserve ahead of time if you can as they can fill up on weekends.
 You can also rent bikes in Abingdon from the Virginia Creeper Trail Bike Shop.

 Option 2: Bike from Abingdon to Damascus

 The other option (and my favorite) is to bike from Abingdon to Damascus.
 This is a relatively flat 15 mile ride through farmlands and over long trestles.
 The elevation in Abingdon is about 2000' and you drop to 1770' at the trestle over the Holston at mile 7.8 from Abingdon.
 Then it's a very gradual gain as you come into Damascus, elevation 1910' at mile 15.5.
 This section of the trail will be hot in the summer, so start early.